UX/UI Case Study

 80% of students expressed a need for video call or meeting options to discuss concerns more personally.

-70% of students feel unclear about how reported cases are resolved, leading to anxiety in using reporting tools.
+70% of students feel unclear about the design layout and how reported cases are resolved, leading to anxiety in using reporting tools.

-65% of students believe that the existing reporting categories do not adequately address their specific issues.
+65% of administrators believe that the existing reporting categories do not adequately address their specific issues.

 75% of instructors and students find it frustrating that students cannot easily indicate their availability for meetings, complicating support coordination.